analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 # Best Practices for Defining Metrics

-NEXT STEP BOOKMARK

 1. Keep it simple
-    -   ABC
+    -   use the simplest metric logic to achieve the desired measurement objective
+    -   ideally new metrics should be easy to understand and explain
 2. Self-documenting metric names (metric name describes the metric for tech and non-tech stakeholders)
-    -   e.g. last 28 days total sales vs sales
+    -   "last_28_days_trailing_total_sales" vs "total_sales" to represent the last 28 days of a trailing total
+3. Actionable
+    -   source of inspiration for ways to improve the product experience or business
+    -   hypothesized cause and effect relationship (i.e. doing X will lead to Y metric improvement)
-3. Sensitive enough to move but not volatile
+4. Sensitive enough to move but not volatile
-    -   ABC
+    -   tends to require a balance between broad/high-level metrics and granular/detailed metrics
+    -   actionable lagging metric or overaly broad metric might not be sensitive enough to move in the near term
+    -   volatile metrics can lead to hard to explain fluctuations
-4. Analyze historical metric data for abnormalities
+5. Analyze historical metric trend, fluctuations, and underlying data quality
-    -   ABC
-5. ABC
-    -   ABC
+    -   how does seasonality and user mix impact the metric?
+    -   has the underlying data passed QAed for x new metric?

 ------------------------------------------------------------------------